isaiahpettingill/wasm96/wasm96-v-sdk/README.md

 ### Alternative Compilation Methods

 Compiling V code to C and then to WebAssembly using external C compilers (e.g., zig cc) is not currently supported due to missing libraries in the WASI environment, such as garbage collection headers and mmap emulation.
-Stick to V's native WASM backend for compilation.
+Despite multiple attempts, building V guests for wasm96 has proven impossible thus far due to V's WebAssembly backend limitations and compatibility issues.
+Stick to V's native WASM backend for compilation, though it also has significant limitations.

 ## ABI Compatibility